maaaaaaalon/dotfiles/README.md

 # dotfiles

-hi !
-here is all my config files from pimped tool I use daily
+Hi !
+Here are all my configuration files for the enhanced tools I use daily.

 ### neovim